swyxio/swyxdotio/content/writing/nontechnical/no-code-lie.md

 _Source: [Bessemer Venture Partners](https://www.slideshare.net/ByronDeeter/state-of-the-cloud-2017-72021644)_

 One (unforeseen?) outcome of the API economy is how hugely enabling it has been for individual developers as well.
 Suddenly, if you understood HTTP and REST, you now had access to the PhD-level search capabilities of [Algolia](https://www.algolia.com), or the nationwide banking relationships forged by [Plaid](https://plaid.com/).
 This isn't a threat to developers, nor is it something "real" developers wouldn't use - it just redefined what the job is.
 Instead of doing the same undifferentiated heavy lifting every other developer does, the developer can now focus on writing just the core code the business needs to deliver on its unique value proposition, leaving other specialists to deliver on theirs.
-Developer salaries _rose_, instead of fell, through this API Economy transformation.
+With this reduction in the surface area of responsibilities, you might expect some threat to the tune of "APIs are taking our jobs" or "Platforms are taking our jobs".
+However, Developer salaries _rose_, instead of fell, through this API Economy transformation.

 This is the context with which I now approach the current "No Code" movement.